5 Reasons Not to Attend a Conference

-But take it from us, C3 (opens in a new tab) won’t be about selling you something – not from us or any of our speakers.
+But take it from us, won’t be about selling you something – not from us or any of our speakers.
 We’ll take the time other speakers have used to sell to you, and instead deliver insights, actionable strategies and the quality marketing tips and tactics you’re hungry for.

 5. Your workload is way too crazy for you to take two days off and come to NYC.

 We understand your pain.
 Does the marketer's workload ever stop piling up?
 And, while taking time off for any conference can delay getting work done, every once in a while you need to step back and look at the marketing masterpiece you’re creating.